-Chromatic Aberration (“CA”) is that annoying purple or green (or other colors) fringing you get around bright white areas of your photos sometimes.
+Chromatic Aberration (“CA”) is that annoying purple or green (or other colours) fringing you get around bright white areas of your photos sometimes.

 See it around the hat in this photo?